Best USB WiFi Adapters for PC and Laptop

 It also comes with a screw-on 2dBi antenna to improve range.

-802.11AC is a fast WiFi protocol and works in the 5GHz band.
+802.11AC is still a solid WiFi protocol and works in the 5GHz band.

 This makes it a wireless adapter that will work in most any WiFi network.